 Programs of Choice are designed to match students with clearly defined strengths, interests, abilities, and goals with specialized programming options that focus on those traits.
-Interested students submit applications, and the most highly qualified students are invited to participate in the Program of Choice. - Leadership, Experience, Grit, Achievement, Character, and Youth-led acts of service (LEGACY) Program and AP Capstone at Cherokee Bluff High School - Renaissance Academy for Creative Enterprises (RACE) and AP Capstone at Chestatee High School - Endless Possibilities in Creativity and Collaboration (EPiCC) Academy and Navy ROTC at East Hall High School - Science, Technology, Engineering, Arts and Math (STEAM) and AP Capstone at Flowery Branch High School - Johnson International Scholars Academy (JISA) and International Baccalaureate (IB) Diploma Programme at Johnson High School - ATLAS and STEM Academies and International Baccalaureate (IB) Diploma Programme at North Hall High School - Innovation Institute (i2), International Baccalaureate (IB) Diploma Programme, International Baccalaureate (IB) Career Related Programme at West Hall High School - The Honors Mentorship Program (HMP) is a district-wide program for high-achieving 11th and 12th grade students who desire a challenging career internship experience - Howard E. Ivester Early College is available to all Hall County High School students accepted into Lanier Technical College, University of North Georgia, Brenau University, and/or the University of Georgia's College of Ag/Environmental Sciences - Lanier College Career Academy (LCCA) provides specialized part-time career ready pathways, post-secondary Dual Enrollment certificate opportunities, and a full-time Specialized Career-Ready Program of Choice to students from all high schools - Hall County Virtual Program of Choice offers a fully-virtual instructional program for students in grades 3-12 What are "levels" of academic classes?
+Interested students submit applications, and the most highly qualified students are invited to participate in the Program of Choice. - Leadership, Experience, Grit, Achievement, Character, and Youth-led acts of service (LEGACY) Program and AP Capstone at Cherokee Bluff High School - Renaissance Academy for Creative Enterprises (RACE) and AP Capstone at Chestatee High School - Endless Possibilities in Creativity and Collaboration (EPiCC) Academy and Navy ROTC at East Hall High School - Science, Technology, Engineering, Arts and Math (STEAM) and AP Capstone at Flowery Branch High School - Johnson International Scholars Academy (JISA) and International Baccalaureate (IB) Diploma Programme at Johnson High School - ATLAS and STEM Academies and International Baccalaureate (IB) Diploma Programme at North Hall High School - Innovation Institute (i), International Baccalaureate (IB) Diploma Programme, International Baccalaureate (IB) Career Related Programme at West Hall High School - The Honors Mentorship Program (HMP) is a district-wide program for high-achieving 11th and 12th grade students who desire a challenging career internship experience - Howard E. Ivester Early College is available to Hall County High School students accepted into Lanier Technical College, University of North Georgia, Brenau University, and/or the University of Georgia's College of Ag/Environmental Sciences - Lanier College Career Academy (LCCA) provides specialized part-time career ready pathways, post-secondary Dual Enrollment certificate opportunities, and a full-time Specialized Career-Ready Program of Choice to students from all high schools - Hall County Virtual Program of Choice offers a fully-virtual instructional program for students in grades 3-12 - Ivester Healthcare Scholars: Cohort of junior students interested in and gaining experiences in healthcare fields - UGA- College of Ag and Environmental Sciences Ivester Rising Agricultural Scholars: Cohort of senior students interested in and gaining experience with UGA in the Agricultural and/or Environmental fields.
+What are "levels" of academic classes?

 Level 1 - Classes: These courses are designed for students who perform at grade level.
-Classes are designed for students who may be college-bound or who may enter the workforce directly after high school.
+Classes are designed for students who may be collegebound or who may enter the workforce directly after high school.
 Students interested in attending "selective" colleges/universities should strongly consider enrolling in Level 2 or 3 courses to demonstrate the ability to achieve in courses with increased rigor.
-Level 2 - Honors/Accelerated Classes/Dual Enrollment Non-Core 1000 level courses: These classes differ from Level 1 courses in at least three important ways: - The objectives to be achieved tend to be more complex and are to be accomplished at a more rapid pace. - In-class activities and assignments require a greater complexity of thought, a greater degree of independent inquiry, and a greater degree of sophistication in writing, research, and problem-solving skills. - Course materials tend to be more demanding.
+Level 2 - Honors/Accelerated Classes/Dual Enrollment Non-Core 1000 level courses\: These classes differ from Level 1 courses in at least three important ways: - The objectives to be achieved tend to be more complex and are to be accomplished at a more rapid pace. - In-class activities and assignments require a greater complexity of thought, a greater degree of independent inquiry, and a greater degree of sophistication in writing, research, and problem-solving skills. - Course materials tend to be more demanding.